OutSorcerer/evgeniymamchenko.com/_posts/2017-12-11-Data-transformation-pipeline-in-Kaggle-competitions-with-doit-build-tool.md

 <image src='https://raw.githubusercontent.com/OutSorcerer/class-struggle/master/images/kaggle-pipeline.png' />

+*The picture above is (almost) unrelated and belongs to [comSysto’s Labs](https://comsysto.wordpress.com/2013/12/20/taking-part-in-a-kaggle-competition-our-experience/).*

 ## What is this about?

 It is a structured and extensible implementation of a typical data transformation workflow made with [doit build-tool](http://pydoit.org/) illustrated with [Statoil/C-CORE Iceberg Classifier Challenge on Kaggle](https://www.kaggle.com/c/statoil-iceberg-classifier-challenge).